CezarHirsescu/Git-Cheatsheet/README.md

 Once the feature is merged, the merged branch can be safely deleted.

 ### Protected branches
 You can make certain branches protected.
-By doing this, you configure certain requirments that pull requests must satisfy before they can be merged into this protected branch.
+By doing this, you configure certain requirements that pull requests must satisfy before they can be merged into this protected branch.
 This is where you can add required reviews, tests, and more.

 ---